 Early Career and Abilities

-It was then just a matter of time that the scouts from big clubs started to take notice of the talented Japanese.
+- After several bright performances, it was a just a matter of time that the big Clubs started to take notice of this unique talent

 Reds Career (so far)